daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

-This guide was originally written by TheMoeWay Community for Japanese Learners, I just copied it and made some changes to make it suitable for Vietnamese learners (This guide only includes the content from section 2.1 to the end of the guide.
-If you wanna read the full guide, please check the original guide [here](https://learnjapanese.moe/guide/)).
-All credit goes to the original authors.
+The structure of this guide is based on [TheMoeWay Community for Japanese Learners](https://learnjapanese.moe/guide/) (This guide includes the "Preface" part, feel free to check this out).

+Basically, Vietnamese language:

+- No conjugation you would need to remember.

+- Lots of loan words from Chinese (if you know some Chinese, you have something to associate your new vocabulary with).

+- The script: Latin-based.

-## 2.1 How to learn Vietnamese (Northern Dialect)
+## 1.1 How to learn Vietnamese (Northern Dialect)
 There are so many Vietnamese southern dialect resources and learning guides out there but rarely for Northern dialect.
 There are several reasons why you may wanna learn Vietnamese in Northern Dialect from the beginning:

 - The pronunciation is clearer, sharper, easier to comprehend.